jrmlhermitte/jrmlhermitte.github.io/_posts/2025-08-08-kernel-machines.md

 Training usually involves some sort of regularization which attempts to smooth the space.
 I would expect this ratio to be small, and likely there to be little contribution.</p>
+<p><strong>Kernel Machine When Initialized</strong></p>
+<p>Note that a simple solution to this problem would be to simply
+initialize parameters close to the global minimum.
+However, this weakens the kernel machines argument.
+Gradient descent is only a kernel machine if we started near the solution.</p>
 <h1 id="follow-up">Follow Up</h1>
 <p><a
 href="https://nbviewer.org/github/Janko-dev/path_kernel_machine/blob/main/path_kernel_machine.ipynb">Janko-dev’s